Steel Sheds Vs Wooden Sheds

 Phew!
 You made it all the way here.
 So you can probably see in the steel sheds vs wooden sheds battle, it’s a real ‘horses for courses’ scenario with regards to which suits you better.
 Steel Sheds are affordable, require little input and built to last.
-Wooden Sheds would be more for the visual impact or for people who want a shed that will go be built for them and won’t get condensation.
+Wooden Sheds would be more for the visual impact or for people who want a simple solution and don’t want to get a solid, level base in place.

 Personally speaking, I prefer the Steel.
-Things like the sliding doors, gutter and the ability to lay them flat on concrete makes them more usable as a day-to-day shed.
-You can get in and out of it easily and you don’t have to lift anything into it.
+Things like the sliding doors, gutters and the ability to lay them flat on concrete makes them more usable as a day-to-day shed.
+You can get in and out of it easily and you don’t have to lift anything into it because they have lipped entracnes.
 The ability to just put it up and more or less walk away from it is also a bonus.
-If you’ve enough going on at home, the ideal of maintaining a wooden shed might be enough in and of itself.
+If you’ve enough going on at home, the idea of maintaining a wooden shed might be more than you want from a shed.